 Aha!
 Since number of boys in the population is equal to the of number of girls, the ratio of boys is to girls is 1:1.
 This means that the population is still going to have 50% boys and 50% girls.
 In fact, since the probability of any one child being boy or a girl is 50%, no matter how many kids people choose to have for whatever reason, it can be proven that the population will always have roughly equal number of boys and girls.
 Neat!

 So here’s the horrific conclusion: female infanticide and sex selective abortion of female fetuses is real.
 It’s so damn real.
 Anywhere there’s skewed gender ratio, you can bet that they are intentionally stopping girls from coming into existence.

 It means that even with all their preference for a male child, the gender ratio will still be close to 50-50 if they just let the girls live.
 Just let them live.

 P.S.
 The problem of female infanticide and sex selective abortion is often reported in the media under the headline “Missing Women”.
 The issue exists world over, but is more prevalent in China, India and Pakistan.
+Read this brilliant piece for it’s consequence here.
 Read more about the India specific problem here.